pldbrja/book-search-ngine/README.md

 ## Bugs

-Due to an error on my own localhost, there is a chance that running the application on a controlled environment will return POST errors from the Apollo Server.
+Due to an error with the server and GraphQL setup, the requests do not go through and a 500 error is returned on any POST request to the database.

 ## Usage